Cultural Appropriation: Why You Should Be Wary of Some Drum Making Workshops

 - Seek compliance : Ensure that workshops are led by Indigenous people with a connection to the cultural traditions they teach, and that they respect Indigenous practices and knowledge.

-- Check the sources : The materials used must come from sources that are respectful and comply with laws concerning cultural and spiritual practices.
+- Check the sources : The materials used must come from respectful sources and comply with laws concerning cultural and spiritual practices.

-- Consult Indigenous communities : Indigenous communities are the best sources of information to assess the legitimacy of the practices and workshops proposed.
+- Consult Indigenous communities : Indigenous communities are the best sources of information to assess the legitimacy of proposed practices and workshops.

-As consumers, it is our responsibility to educate ourselves and ensure that our choices do not contribute to cultural appropriation.
-By avoiding drum workshops that do not respect Indigenous traditions, we support authentic practices and preserve the cultural richness of First Nations.
+As consumers, it is our responsibility to be informed and ensure that our choices do not contribute to cultural appropriation.
+By avoiding drum-making workshops that do not respect Indigenous traditions, we support authentic practices and preserve the cultural richness of First Nations.
 Let us be vigilant and respectful of the cultures whose traditions we celebrate.

-To learn more about the impacts of cultural appropriation in Quebec, also read this article on ESPACE INDIGENOUS .
+To learn more about the impacts of cultural appropriation in Quebec, also read this article on ESPACE AUTOCHTONE .